awslabs/project-lakechain/docs/src/content/docs/generative-ai/ollama-processor.md

 ### 🌉 Infrastructure

 Every model requires a specific infrastructure to run optimally.
-To ensure the `OllamaProcessor` orchestrates your models using the most optimal instance, memory, and GPU allocation, you need to specify an instructure definition.
+To ensure the `OllamaProcessor` orchestrates your models using the most optimal instance, memory, and GPU allocation, you need to specify an infrastructure definition.

 > 💁 The example below describes the infrastructure suited to run the `Mixtral` model requiring significant RAM and GPU memory to run.